Join the Global Breast Cancer Movement

 Opiate

-A drug used to treat pain that contains opium or a substance made from opium.
+A drug that contains opium or a substance made from opium and is used to treat pain.

-A drug used to treat pain that does not contain opium or any substances made from opium.
+A drug that does not contain opium or any substances made from opium, but has similar effects to opium, including addiction, and is used to treat pain.

 Osteoporosis